 A Fund may invest up to 15% of its net assets in illiquid securities.
 Illiquid securities include securities subject to contractual or legal restrictions on resale (e.g., because they have not been registered under the Securities Act of 1933, as amended (the "Securities Act")) and securities that are otherwise not readily marketable (e.g., because trading in the security is suspended or because market makers do not exist or will not entertain bids or offers).
-Securities that have not been registered under the Securities and are purchased directly from the issuer or in the secondary market.
+Securities that have not been registered under the Securities Act are referred to as private placements or restricted securities and are purchased directly from the issuer or in the secondary market.
 Foreign securities that are freely tradable in their principal markets are not considered to be illiquid.